Otzel/example-package_Leon_Kruse/README.md

 ## Examples

-An executable example is available in `examples/demo.py`.
+Executable examples are available in `examples/demo.py` and `examples/bumpy_demo.py`.